openshift/hypershift-dataplane-metrics-forwarder/README.md

 ## Deployment process

 The proxy is deployed using ACM policy.
-The ACM Policy targets all Management Clusters and only HCP Namespaces in those Management Clusters.
-It deploys a PKO Package which deploys the resources the proxy needs.
+The ACM policy targets all management clusters and only HCP namespaces in those management clusters.
+It deploys a PKO package which deploys the resources the proxy needs.
 The resources it deploys are:
 - ServiceAccount
 - Role
 - RoleBinding